MelWorley/Worley_Everetts_Yasutomi/Cellular_Maturity/README.md

+# Developmental Progression or Cellular Maturity
-# What are the genes that change over the course of normal development?
+* What are the gene expression changes that occur during normal development?